xemonix0/Cherry-Doom/docs/woofhud.md

 # WOOFHUD

-Woof! supports the WOOFHUD lump to customize the appearance of the extended Boom HUD.
+As a Woof! fork, Nugget Doom supports the WOOFHUD lump to customize the appearance of the extended Boom HUD.

 ## Description